Updated September 2022

 Feira da Ladra

-Yes, we know it’s not a store, but you can’t talk about second-hand clothes without mentioning the market.
-Hell, you can’t talk about buying pretty much anything without mentioning Feira da Ladra.
-This is one not for the faint of heart.
-The clothes tend to be piled high and there are certain rummaging requirements.
+This is not one for the faint of heart.
+The best deals tend to be inside massive piles, and there are certain rummaging requirements.
 But, piles means prizes, and there are bargains to be had.
 Take a big bag and set aside the entire afternoon to really make the most of the clothes on offer here.
+But beware that in the stalls where clothes are actually hung, prices have been getting ridiculous.
+More than once we found ourselves looking at a pair of pants from, say, H&M, and wondering — didn’t I see these for less at the actual store yesterday?!
+Yes.
+It’s not called the Thief’s Market for nothing.

 Location: Campo de Santa Clara, 1100-472 Lisboa.
 Tuesdays and Saturdays.